 Relaxin is a chemical produced by the ovaries and the placenta, which aids in softening ligaments.
 This is important, as it helps the body to allow the process of childbirth.
 Ligaments soften, stretch and allow bones in the pelvic region to temporarily move position during birth.

-It is thought that relaxin may also soften other parts of the body as well, including the ligaments that help bind teeth to the gums and jaw.
+It is thought that relaxin may also soften other parts of the body as well, including the ligaments that help bind teeth to the gums and jaw, resulting in teeth shifting during pregnancy.

 With relaxin levels being high during this time as well as soon after, women have reported their teeth shifting during pregnancy, and X-rays have confirmed this.
 In some cases, women’s teeth have become more crooked, and in other cases, the movement during pregnancy has led to a correction of crooked teeth.
 For women wearing braces, the process of moving teeth into a better position has sped up, as they are more pliable during this time.

 Note, moving teeth does not occur for all women in all pregnancies, but it is something to be aware of, and to discuss with your orthodontist if you have, or are considering, braces.

 It is said that between 60-70% of pregnant women experience pregnancy gingivitis, which is caused by a rise in progesterone.
 The progesterone leads to a stronger flow of blood to the gums and this can therefore lead to increased teeth sensitivity during pregnancy, and potential bleeding during brushing and flossing.

 Pregnancy gingivitis can also see women developing swellings on the gum, known as pregnancy tumours (these tumours are not cancerous and should disappear after you give birth).